Strong local uniqueness for the vacant set of random interlacements: Useful facts

-for its canonical pairing with $\mu_{\Sigma,u}$ (again identifying the point measure $\mu_{\Sigma, u}$ with the elements in its support in the sum).
-The sum on the right-hand side of \eqref{eq:can-pair} is finite $\P$-a.s.~when $\Sigma$ is a finite set on account of \eqref{eq:law_muKu}.
-We will be interested in the case where $\Sigma$ is the union of well-separated boxes, cf.~\eqref{def:Sigma} below.
-The set $\Sigma$ will typically arise in the context of coarse-graining arguments presented in Section~\ref{sec:cg}.
+for its canonical pairing with $\mu_{\Sigma,u}$ The sum on the right-hand side of \eqref{eq:can-pair} is finite $\P$-a.s.~when $\Sigma$ is a finite set on account of \eqref{eq:law_muKu}.
+The set $\Sigma$ will typically consist of many separated boxes, cf.~\eqref{def:Sigma} below.